logo

 DWI court procedures are slightly different from the procedures followed in criminal cases.
 DWI is a traffic violation and is not a criminal offense.
 This means DWI cases are heard in municipal courts, and the judge presiding over the case determines whether the defendant is guilty or not guilty.

-What Are The Costs For A DWI In New Jersey?
+What Are The Costs of a DWI In New Jersey?

 Approximate Total Costs